-Volatile organic compounds (VOCs) are toxic and adversely affect indoor air quality and occupant health at the asset level.
+Volatile organic compounds (VOCs) are toxic and adversely affect indoor air quality and occupant health.
 VOC's at time of manufacture, installation, and ongoing use also result in increased outdoor smog which has substantial adverse health impacts and is thus regulated under the Clean Air Act and comparable State and local statutes.

 Emissions occur substantially upon product purchase, but some VOCs can continue to release over time at levels causing continued health hazards.
-Value and associated positive revenue impacts are defined by:
+Value and associated positive expense impacts are defined by: